pola-rs/r-polars/docs/docs/reference/Expr_upper_lower_bound.md

-# `Expr_upper_lower_bound`
+data

-Upper bound
+# Upper bound

-## Description

-Calculate the upper/lower bound.
- Returns a unit Series with the highest value possible for the dtype of this expression.

 ## Format

 Method

 Method

-## Usage

 ```r
 Expr_upper_bound

 Expr_lower_bound
 ```

+## Returns

+Expr

+Calculate the upper/lower bound.
+Returns a unit Series with the highest value possible for the dtype of this expression.

 ## Details

 Notice lower bound i32 exported to R is NA_integer_ for now

-## Value

-Expr

 ## Examples